-Synology Hybrid RAID (SHR) is a automated RAID management system from Synology, designed to meet the needs of easy deployment of a storage volume.
-If you do not even know what RAID is, this will be recommended setup for your storage volume on Synology NAS.
+Synology Hybrid RAID (SHR) is an automated RAID management system from Synology, designed to make storage volume deployment quick and easy.
+If you don't know much about RAID, SHR is recommended to set up the storage volume on your Synology NAS.

-The SHR is an automated RAID management system, designed to meet the needs of easy deployment of a storage volume.
-The SHR is designed to meet the needs for those users who do not care or do not want to know what are the finer aspects of the various RAID-levels which are currently supported on the Synology NAS, and would like to use the SHR to handle RAID management, storage expansion and maximize storage capability.
+The SHR is an automated RAID management system, designed to make storage volume deployment easy.
+SHR is designed to meet the needs for those users who do not need to know the finer aspects of the various RAID-levels which are currently supported on Synology NAS, and would like to use the SHR to handle RAID management, storage expansion and maximize storage capability.
 The SHR allows for 1-disk or 2-disk worth of redundancy - meaning that the SHR Volume can suffer up to two disks lost, and the data volume will still be available for use.
 Note that a RAID volume (whether Classic RAID or SHR) is not a backup system.

 Is SHR required?

 No, it is not necessary to use the SHR.
 The SHR is based on a Linux RAID management system, and is completely optional to use.
 However SHR is strongly recommended for the novice user who has no technical background and still want the benefit of data protection on their storage.
 Using Classic RAID-levels is available for those users and administrators who understand the finer points of RAID technology and want to manage the RAID volume manually.
 The following manual RAID levels are available:

 - RAID 5

 - RAID 5+spare

 With Classic RAID, in the image towards the left, the storage volume is created based upon the smallest disk within the Array.
 As the Classic RAID Array was created with a 500GB drive, then all drives within that array can only use 500GB of space per hard drive, effectively creating a 5x500GB RAID Volume.